-Step back and entrust children to find ways through their struggles.
+Step back and trust children to find ways through their struggles.
 Every time they have to think for themselves, a new connection is formed in the brain.
 The more times they get to experience a problem, try out solutions, and find a successful outcome, the more efficient those pathways become.

 The answers to your child’s problems seem obvious.
 After all, you’ve been alive longer, have more experience, and can easily think of answers to your child’s dilemmas, right?
 The thing is, your child is just as capable as you are.

 Instead of responding with a solution when your child voices a complaint, commiserate first.
 The part of the brain that processes logic and reasoning becomes overshadowed when emotions run strong.
 When your child is able to unload the emotional component of his problem (anger, confusion, frustration, etc.), his brain is then able to access its “rational” part and work through the logistics of the problem—to find a solution.
 So listen first, not with the intent of providing an answer, but with the intent of simply trying to understand.
 He will be able to find his own answers.